vbwx/finddup/Manual.md

 - **-o**

     Only print paths of files that are duplicates of other files.
-    This is equivalent to the left path in the default output mode.
+    This corresponds to the path on the left in the default output mode.

 - **-O**

     Only print paths of files that have at least one duplicate.
-    This is equivalent to the right path in the default output mode.
+    This corresponds to the path on the right in the default output mode.

 - **-s**